-Long-distance relationships have always been a hot topic in society.
-Despite the general belief that these kinds of relationships don’t work, and that they have an expiration date, the long distance relationship statistics reveal that millions of Americans are currently in a successful long-distance relationship—or even marriage.
+You know what they say — out of sight, out of mind.
+But, is it really true?
+Long-distance relationships have always been a bit controversial.
+Despite the general belief, the long distance relationship statistics reveal that millions of people are currently in a successful long-distance relationship—or even marriage.

-If you want to know more about how successful long-distance relationships are and how they function, keep reading.
+If you want to know more about how successful long-distance relationships are, how they function, or you want to find out some tips on how to keep yours alive in 2022, keep reading.

 The Top 10 Key Long Distance Relationship Facts and Stats

-- About 75% of all couples in the US have at some point been in a long-distance relationship.
+- More than 90% of people living in the UK and Europe have been in a long-distance relationship.

-- The average time before a long-distance relationship ends is 4.5 months.
+- The average long-distance relationship ends in 4.5 months.

 - The success rate of a long-distance relationship is 58%.